 A stand is not one you buy often so take a moment, review the mixers and buy the one that best suits your pocket.
-I shared my recommendations and what you should look of when buying a stand mixer in this post here – Best Stand Mixer for a homebaker.
+I shared my recommendations and what you should look at when buying a stand mixer in this post here – Best Stand Mixer for a home baker.

-3. Digital Kitchen Scale – around $20 and above
+3. Digital Kitchen Scale – about $20 and above

 You know how I feel about measuring ingredients and I’m always encouraging you to bake with weight rather than volume.
 One cup is supposed to be 128 grams of flour but a cup can hold from 110 to 150 grams depending on how you fill your cup!
 So always bake from the weight.

 A scale is the most important thing to have on hand when baking bread or cakes.
-Weighing your ingredients will make you a much better baker, and you will be able to create the same results every single time.
+Weighing your ingredients using a kitchen scale will make you a much better baker, and you will be able to create the same results every single time.

 Do you know a baker that does not like to make pizza?
-Well, it’s one of the things we pride ourselves with.
+Well, it’s one of the things we pride ourselves on.
 Mastering the perfect pizza dough.
-No matter how many breads you will bake, if you ruin a pizza dough it will bother you.
+No matter how many breads you will bake, if you run a pizza dough it will bother you.
 I know!
-I try not to take it personally but gets me every single time.
+I try not to take it personally but get me every single time.
 My pizza dough has to be perfect or else?
 Let’s just say I’m in a bad mood.

-6. Loaf Pan aka Pain de Mie as low as $20
+6. Loaf Pan or Pain de Mie / Pullman Bread Pan – around $20

 Buying a good loaf pan is important.
 Why? the pan needs the lid to slide open and close easily despite that cooking process.
 The last thing you want is for the lid to stop working after a few bakes.
-You can find my recipe to make the Pullman Sandwich Bread here
+You can find my recipe to make the Pullman Sandwich Bread and Brioche Loaf Bread here.

 7. Baguette Pan – starts at $20